lookupdaily/CV/README.md

 #### User-focused

 From architecture, to marketing and now software development, defining audience is key.
-Right from the get-go, before we start designing, we need to define who our audience is.
-Once the project is up and running, monitoring user experience and interaction remains equally important.
-Reaching the right audience, rather than purely numbers through the door, was integral to a successful event for all of our portfolio at Media 10.
+Reaching a targeted audience, rather than purely numbers through the door, was integral to a successful event for all of our portfolio at Media 10.
+Conversely, in my role at Waltham Forest Council, we were required to engage with the widest possible audience, reflective of the borough's diverse communities.

 I am also interested in ensuring web products are accessible to wide audiences by integrating accessibility into the development process from the get-go, using semantics and good design practice.